microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationLogo.md

 ### -FileName

-If provided, the application logo is copied to the file who's name is provided in this parameter
+If provided, the application logo is saved to the file using the specified file name.

 ```yaml
 Type: System.String